Alex-Kozachenko/WebScrap/Readme.md

 The project currently under active development, and there are some issues, some of the obvious, which are not the priority right now.

-### Global
-- `No SDK found`: VSCode reports "No SDK found" if second workspace is opened. @2023.11.19

 ### CSS
-- multiple css entries, comma-separated, are not supported.
+- multiple css entries, comma-separated, are *not supported*.
-- attribute-based css are not supported.
+- attribute-based css are *not supported*.

 ### HTML
-- multiple root tags are not supported.
 - object model returns tags in reverse order.
 - non-unicode text is not converted.

-Please look for a [Known issues](https://github.com/search?q=repo%3AAlex-Kozachenko%2FWebScrap+KnownIssues.cs&type=code) tests sets, for actual list of current well-known issues.

 ## Goals